xxRockOnxx/obs-fb-live-comments/README.md

 **BUT**, "Where there is a will, there is a way", so here you go.

-This method has a chance of not working if Facebook updated their page.

-When that happens, visit this website again and check for an updated instructions.

-If there's none, let me know by submitting an issue on the repo.

 ## Instructions (Updated Apr 04, 2021; Better code that doesn't rely on DOM)
 Instructions at https://obs-fb-live-comments.web.app